-when an individual should withdraw from a specified activity, on a

-- temporary or permanent basis. - monitoring of the specified activity undertaken by the individual, either by a line manager, colleague or other designated individual.
+- when an individual should withdraw from a specified activity, on a temporary or permanent basis. - monitoring of the specified activity undertaken by the individual, either by a line manager, colleague or other designated individual.

-Where an interest has been declared, either in writing or by oral declaration, the declarer will ensure, wherever possible, that before participating in any activity connected with the ICB's exercise of its commissioning functions, they have received confirmation of the arrangements to manage the conflict of interest or potential conflict of interest from the Director of Corporate Governance and Board Secretary (supported by the Governance Team).
+Where an interest has been declared, either in writing or by oral declaration, the declarer will ensure, wherever possible, that before participating in any activity connected with the ICB's exercise of its commissioning functions, they have received confirmation of the arrangements to manage the conflict of interest or potential conflict of interest from the Director of Corporate Governance and Involvement_Board Secretary (supported by the Governance Team nominated governance lead).

 Declaration of Interests should be an agenda item on all board, committee and subcommittee agendas.
 Declarations should be made regarding any specific agenda items.
-If a conflict of interest is established regarding a specific agenda item, the conflict of interest should be recorded in the minutes, notified to the ICB Governance Team and published in the register.
-Similarly, any new offers of gifts or hospitality (whether accepted or not) which are declared at a meeting must be notified to the ICB Governance Team and included on the ICB's gifts, hospitality and sponsorship register to ensure it is up to date.
-The information provided to the ICB Governance Team should include the relevant information as detailed on Appendices C and D.
+If a conflict of interest is established regarding a specific agenda item, the conflict of interest should be recorded in the minutes, notified to the ICB Governance Team e nominated Conflicts of Interest ICB Governance Lead and published in the register.
+Similarly, any new offers of gifts or hospitality (whether accepted or not) which are declared at a meeting must be notified to the ICB Governance Team enominated Conflicts of Interest ICB governance lead and included on the ICB's gifts, hospitality and sponsorship register to ensure it is up to date.
+The information provided to the ICB Governance Team governance lead should include the relevant information as detailed on Appendices C and D.